SolFarm (TULIP) Hits Market Cap of $8.71 Million

-SolFarm (TULIP) traded 2.5% higher against the dollar during the 1-day period ending at 22:00 PM ET on June 5th.
-One SolFarm coin can now be purchased for approximately $10.69 or 0.00028684 BTC on major exchanges.
-In the last seven days, SolFarm has traded 27.8% lower against the dollar.
-SolFarm has a market capitalization of $8.71 million and approximately $497,729.00 worth of SolFarm was traded on exchanges in the last 24 hours.
+SolFarm (TULIP) traded up 2.5% against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on June 10th.
+SolFarm has a market capitalization of $8.71 million and approximately $497,729.00 worth of SolFarm was traded on exchanges in the last day.
+One SolFarm coin can currently be purchased for about $10.69 or 0.00028684 BTC on exchanges.
+In the last seven days, SolFarm has traded down 27.8% against the U.S. dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.